gap-system/GapWWW/etc/README.server.md

 As `gap-www:gap-www`  (`sudo -u gap-www -g gap-www bash`):

-1. In the `gap-www` home directory add a clone of the `GapWWW` git repository, i.e., in `/home/gap-www/GapWWW` (otherwise adjust `gap-website.service`).
+In the `gap-www` home directory add a clone of the `GapWWW` git repository, i.e., in `/home/gap-www/GapWWW` (otherwise adjust `gap-website.service`).
 Also do

     touch /home/gap-www/gap-website.trigger
     chmod 0664 /home/gap-www/gap-website.trigger

-2. To ensure all the relevant ruby gems are installed, do this:

-        cd /home/gap-www/GapWWW
-        bundle config set --local path 'vendor/bundle'
-        bundle install

 ## On GitHub